godotengine/godot-docs/classes/class_button.rst

 See also :ref:`BaseButton<class_BaseButton>` which contains common properties and methods associated with this node.

-\ **Note:** Buttons do not detect touch input and therefore don't support multitouch, since mouse emulation can only press one button at a given time.
-Use :ref:`TouchScreenButton<class_TouchScreenButton>` for buttons that trigger gameplay movement or actions.
+\ **Note:** Buttons support multitouch via touch input, allowing multiple buttons to be pressed at the same time.
+Otherwise, mouse input is used, limiting interaction to one button press at a time.

 .. rst-class:: classref-introduction-group